Study in Australia

 - Attend pre-departure briefing

-Australia Student Visa Process (Subclass 500)
+Australia Student Visa Process (Subclass 500 β 2026 Guide)

 Receive Confirmation of Enrolment (CoE)

-- Offer letter from institution
+- Offer letter issued

-- CoE issued by university/college
+- CoE generated by institution

 Arrange Financial Evidence